Administrative Policies and Procedures Manual - Policy 3440: Family and Medical Leave

 For leave to care for a seriously ill family member, the medical certification must include an estimate of the amount of time the employee is needed to provide care.

-If an employee fails to return within three (3) work days after an approved leave, including any approved extensions, the employee will be considered to have resigned.
-Refer to Section 2.1.
-"Separation of Employment" Policy 3225, UBP.
+If an employee fails to return within three (3) workdays after an approved leave, including any approved extensions, the employee will be considered to have resigned.
+Refer to Section 2.1 of UAP 3225 ("Separation of Employment").

-While an employee is on FMLA leave, the status of various University-sponsored benefit programs will be as follows:
+While an employee is on FMLA leave, the status of various University-sponsored benefit programs will be as described below.